General-Meow/DesignPatterns/README.md

    - Compose a set of interfaces that work together into a class, have high level (abstract but not in the java sence) methods that combine the usage of methods on each of the composed interfaces
    - You use the facade to simplify the use of an group of interfaces
    - It allows a client to know about abstract things which leaves the facade to know about the nitty gritty
+   - Facades are free to add any additional behaviour too (think converter/populators)

 - Pro's con's